chaoyangnz/leetcode/src/main/java/_036_valid_sudoku/README.md

 A valid Sudoku board (partially filled) is not necessarily solvable.
 Only the filled cells need to be validated.

-[Subscribe](/subscribe/) to see which companies asked this question.

 [Valid Sudoku](https://leetcode.com/problems/valid-sudoku)